Non-Executive Director · AI Governance Practitioner · Founder, Otopoetic

 The Roche Review

 AI governance and executive risk, explored in depth.
+Thirteen issues published to date, covering board accountability, defensibility standards, agentic AI risk, and the regulatory environment under the EU AI Act.
 For boards that need to know more than their briefings tell them.
-The anchor piece, The Digital Alibi, is live now.

 Academic Working Paper